bruno-braga/open_mas_docker_opt/README.md

 ### Other Outputs

-Besides Logs and the main execution from the models, you can get extra information from the simulation checking the exposed outputs from the `interface` and `phpmyadmin` (dbms) containers, accessible via `localhost/dashboard` and `localhost:8080` on the host machine by default.
+Besides Logs and the main execution from the models, you can get extra information from the simulation by checking the exposed outputs from the `interface` and `phpmyadmin` (DBMS) containers, accessible via `localhost/dashboard` and `localhost:8080` on the host machine by default.

 ## Extra Information

 ### GUI on and OFF
-By default, the Docker container inside the architecture are made to run using just CLI.
-Even so, if you want to run models that uses GUI, the architecture is ready to comunicate with models running on the same host machine, outside Docker.
-For example, in order to run Gold Miners model outside Docker and it still communicate with the architecture, you need to ajust one parameter in 3 files:
+By default, the Docker container inside the architecture is made to run using just CLI.
+Even so, if you want to run models that use GUI, the architecture is ready to communicate with models running on the same host machine, outside Docker.
+For example, to run the Gold Miners model outside Docker and still communicate with the architecture, you need just one parameter in 3 files:
 1. `shared_volume/jacamo/jacamo_model/src/agt/mylib/my_create_ag.java` - change the `using_docker` variable to `false` - check commentaries on the file [here](shared_volume/jacamo/jacamo_model/src/agt/mylib/my_create_ag.java)
 2. `shared_volume/jacamo/jacamo_model/src/agt/mylib/my_delete_ag.java` - change the `using_docker` variable to `false` - check commentaries on the file [here](shared_volume/jacamo/jacamo_model/src/agt/mylib/my_delete_ag.java)
 3. `shared_volume/jacamo/jacamo_model/src/env/mining/MiningPlanet.java` - change the `hasGUI` variable to `true` - check commentaries on the file [here](shared_volume/jacamo/jacamo_model/src/env/mining/MiningPlanet.java)

+### Contact

+If you have any questions, feel free to contact me at gustavolameirao@gmail.com or gustavolameirao@inf.ufpel.edu.br